tigerchen52/LOVE/README.md

 ![mimic_model](figure/mimic.jpg)

 To our best knowledge, LOVE is the first one to use contrastive learning for word-level representations.
-The framework are shown in the below figure, and it uses various data augmentations to generate positive samples.
+The framework is shown in the below figure, and it uses various data augmentations to generate positive samples.
 Another distinction is that LOVE adopts a novel fully attention-based encoder named PAM to mimic the vectors from pre-trained embeddings.
 You can find all details in our paper.
 ![mimic_model](figure/clearning.png)